Best-response Algorithms for Lattice Convex-Quadratic Simultaneous Games: Definitions and Algorithm descriptions

-For the purposes of expositionary simplicity, we assume that there are only two players.
-The results in this paper can be generalized to multiple (finitely many) players.
-The generalized definitions with the ideas needed to extend the proofs are discussed in \cref{sec:multiPlayer}\iftoggle{arxiv}{}{ of the electronic companion}.
-In this paper, we refer to the player choosing the $\BFx$ variables as the $\BFx$-player, and the other one as the $\BFy$-player.
-We refer to each feasible point for a player as a \emph{strategy}, and a probability distribution over any finite subset of strategies as a \emph{mixed-strategy}.
-With that, we define $\Delta$-Mixed-strategy Nash Equilibrium (MNE). \begin{definition}[$(\Delta_x, \Delta_y)$-Nash equilibrium] Given \cref{eq:intQuad}, a mixed-strategy pair $\sigma = (\sigma^\BFx, \sigma^\BFy)$ is an $(\Delta_x, \Delta_y)$-mixed-strategy Nash equilibrium ($(\Delta_x, \Delta_y)$-MNE) if Further, the finite subset of $\Z^{n_x}$ and $\Z^{n_y}$ to which $\sigma^\BFx$ and $\sigma^\BFy$ assign non-zero probability are called the $\BFx$-player's and $\BFy$-player's {\em supports} of the $(\Delta_x, \Delta_y)$-MNE respectively.
-If $\Delta_x = \Delta_y = 0$ holds, then we call it just an MNE or a PNE. \end{definition} We note the subtle difference between $\varepsilon$-MNE that is popular in literature as opposed to the $\Delta$-MNE we define above.
+For the purposes of simplicity, we assume that there are only two players as defined in \cref{eq:intQuad}.
+The results in this paper can be generalized to multiple (finitely many) players as discussed in \cref{sec:multiPlayer}\iftoggle{arxiv}{}{ of the electronic companion}.
+Also, where applicable, we provide sharper results for the special case when $\Latticex = \Z^{n_x}$ and $\Latticey = \Z^{n_y}$.
+In this paper, we refer to each feasible point for a player as a \emph{strategy}, and a probability distribution over any finite subset of strategies as a \emph{mixed-strategy}.
+With that, we define $\Delta$-Mixed-strategy Nash Equilibrium (MNE). \begin{definition}[$(\Delta_x, \Delta_y)$-Nash equilibrium] Given \cref{eq:intQuad}, a mixed-strategy pair $\Mne = (\Mne^\BFx, \Mne^\BFy)$ is a $(\Delta_x, \Delta_y)$-mixed-strategy Nash equilibrium ($(\Delta_x, \Delta_y)$-MNE) if Further, the finite subset of $\Latticex$ and $\Latticey$ to which $\Mne^\BFx$ and $\Mne^\BFy$ assign non-zero probability are called the $\BFx$-player's and $\BFy$-player's {\em supports} of the $(\Delta_x, \Delta_y)$-MNE respectively.
+If $\Delta_x = \Delta_y = 0$ holds, then we call it just an MNE . \end{definition} We note the subtle difference between $\varepsilon$-MNE that is popular in literature as opposed to the $\Delta$-MNE we define above.
 Typically, algorithms claim to find an $\varepsilon$-MNE, if such solution is possible for \emph{any} given $\varepsilon > 0$, {\em i.e., } any allowable positive error.
 In contrast, our paper only guarantees solutions for a fixed value of the error term that we denote by $\Delta$.
 Besides this subtle difference, the definitions are interchangable.